Puy de Dôme: Tourism

 Since May 2012, visitors can also go up the mountain by train with the Panoramique des Dômes, a rack railway.

-A road exists along the train tracks but it is closed to the general traffic, except for the military, service vehicles or emergencies.
+A road exists along the railway but it is closed to general traffic, except for the military, service vehicles or emergencies.

 At the top of the mountain, restaurants and shops are available as well as a visitor centre giving information on the history and geology of the area.

 Geological heritage site

-In respect of its key role in the development of volcanology as a geoscience discipline, the Puy-de-Dôme and Petite-Puy-de-Dôme volcanoes were included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
+In respect of its key role in the development of volcanology as a geoscience discipline, the Puy-de-Dôme and Petite-Puy-de-Dôme volcanoes were included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 "geological heritage sites" around the world in a listing published in October 2022.

 Sport

 Cycling

 In more recent times, Puy de Dôme has served as an occasional stage finish in the Tour de France.
 It was here that in 1964 Raymond Poulidor battled with Jacques Anquetil in one of the race's most famous moments, racing side by side up almost the entire climb; and that in 1975 Eddy Merckx was punched in the kidney by a spectator.

-According to Jean-François Pescheux, since the construction of a rack railway, and because of the very narrow road, the Tour would never return to the Puy de Dôme, its last ascent in the race being in 1988.
-During the 2020 Tour de France however, the first part of the ascent was covered via the Col de Ceyssat, during the 13th stage starting in Châtel-Guyon and in 2023 the Puy de Dôme will once again be a summit finish at the Tour, being the finale to stage 9.
+Between the 1988 and 2023 Tour de France summit finishes, only the first part of the ascent to the Col de Ceyssat was covered in the 13th stage of the 2020 Tour de France.
+The 2012 construction of the Puy de Dôme rack railway narrowed the already very narrow road to the top.
+Because of the increasing logistical demands of the Tour, many thought that the Tour would never return after 1988 but the 9th stage of the 2023 Tour de France had a summit finish, which was won by Michael Woods.
+However, spectators were not permitted on the climb.

-The road is open to cyclists only during very limited periods (when other vehicles are prohibited).
+The road is open to cyclists only during very limited periods when other vehicles are prohibited.
 In 2006 this was 7–9am on Wednesdays and Sundays between 1 May and 30 September.
 In 2017, it was the first checkpoint in the Transcontinental Race, a nonstop, unsupported bicycle race across Europe.